PASTORAL SUPPORT AND GUIDANCE

 The first point of contact for a student should typically be their form tutor and if they can’t help, they can always signpost you to the right person.
 In cases of a personal nature, it may be appropriate to go direct to the Post-16 Hub where staff will be on hand to provide advice and support.
 If it is urgent, they will try to offer support there and then but more typically they will book you in to come and see them a free period.

-Mrs Greenwood is the Post-16 Student Support Manager
+- Mrs Hazell is the Post-16 Student Support Manager (from Feb 2024)

 These experienced members of staff are available to offer support and advice to students experiencing problems and/or hardships.